 Generally speaking, the best quality single origin Colombian coffee beans are slightly more expensive than other single origin coffee beans of a similar quality.

 Colombian coffee is highly desired for its special quality, taste, aroma and low acidity.
 It is a coffee that can be classed as volcanic (where applicable).
 It is highly desired due to the traditional method, so cultivation and taking the extra step of washing to reduce the acidity yet without diminishing the flavor profile or caffeine content.

-Final Thoughts, Frappé-Ing It All Up, What Is The Difference Between Arabica And Colombian Coffee?
+Frappé-Ing It All Up, What Is The Difference Between Arabica And Colombian Coffee?

-The question to be asked is not “what is the difference between Arabica coffee and Colombian coffee?
+The question to be asked is not “What is the difference between Arabica coffee and Colombian coffee?
 But “what makes Colombian coffee a high quality Arabica coffee?”.

 Colombian coffee is Arabica coffee.
 It is simple as that.
-The whole process of cultivation, the climate, soil and the processing of the beans make their flavor stand as a quality coffee to try!
+The whole process of cultivation, the climate, soil and the processing of the beans make their flavor stand out as a quality coffee to try!

 Join our fun and vibrant coffee community and tell us about your favorite Colombian coffee beans.
 Find us on Facebook/Meta.